-A cat bumping its head against your body is one of those behaviors.
+A cat bumping its head against your body is one of these.
 You might think that your cat is just trying to scratch an itch or get your attention, but head bumping holds important meaning to cats.
 If your cat bumps his head against you, you should feel flattered.
-And, if you’re inclined, you can even mimic this same behavior to convey an important message to your cat.
+And, if you’re inclined, you can even mimic this same behavior to convey a message to your cat.

-If your cat is bumping her head against objects such as the door or the furniture, she’s marking these spaces as part of his territory.
+If your cat is bumping his head against objects such as the door or the furniture, he’s marking these spaces as part of his territory.
 PetMD explains that when your cat head bumps objects, she’s often using the scent glands in her cheek to mark them.
 By doing so, she identifies the objects as being familiar.
 Your cat is identifying her surroundings and creating a space where she feels safe.
 It’s a positive behavior — if your cat felt threatened and needed to mark items to keep other cats away, she’d be more likely to spray the items.

 If your cat doesn’t headbutt you, it doesn’t mean that he doesn’t accept you or love you.
 According to the Pet Care Clinic of Doral, some cats just aren’t big on head bumping.
-Because head bumping is a behavior that’s determined by a cat’s hierarchy in a group of cats, only the most confident cats practice this behavior.
+Because head bumping is a behavior that’s determined by a cat’s hierarchy in a group of felines, only the most confident cats practice this behavior.
 Your cat might not be one of the super-confident types, but that doesn’t mean he doesn’t love you.

 You can look for other signs to get a sense of how your cat feels about you.
 Learning to read your cat’s body language can provide you with valuable information about how he feels about you and your surroundings.
 The more time you spend watching your cat, the better able you’ll be to understand him.
 Head bumps are just one way that your cat shows he’s accepted you as part of his family and that he loves you.
-With time, you’ll be able to tell when your cat’s feeling affectionate, when he wants attention when he’s frightened and needs reassurance, and when he’s telling you that he’d really prefer if you just left him alone for a bit.
+With time, you’ll be able to tell when your cat’s feeling affectionate, when he wants attention, when he’s frightened and needs reassurance, and when he’s telling you that he’d really prefer if you just left him alone for a bit.